 Public Safety: Public safety is a top priority of the Administration and is essential to any community's long-term economic success.
 In FY23, Springfield began implementing the City's newly integrated Computer Aided Dispatch (CAD) and Records Management system.
-The City is planning a consolidation of the City's two current CAD systems onto one platform.
-The ability to run both Police and Fire Department dispatch communications through a consolidated system with allow for a coordinated public safety response, decreasing call processing time, the delivery time of incident-related supplemental information, and ultimately reducing emergency response time.
+In FY24, the City was able to successfully consolidate both of the City's two current CAD systems onto one platform.
+The ability to run both Police and Fire Department dispatch communications through a consolidated system allows for a coordinated public safety response, decreasing call processing time, the delivery time of incident-related supplemental information, and ultimately reducing emergency response time.

-The FY24 budget builds on previous investments in public safety.
-A new academy class of 50 police officers is scheduled to begin early in the fiscal year.
+The FY25 budget builds on previous investments in public safety.
+A new academy class of 40 police officers is scheduled to begin early in the fiscal year.
 The Police Department will also continue its path to accreditation under the Massachusetts Police Accreditation Commission.
-To stay atop of attrition, the Fire Department has scheduled two academy classes in the Fall and Spring of FY24 anticipating a minimum of 18 recruits cumulatively.
-Additional funding is allocated for fire fighters' turn out gear, our newly implemented EpiPen program, Bomb Squad equipment replacement, and SCBA air bottle replacement.
+To stay atop of attrition, the Fire Department has scheduled academy classes in the Fall and Spring of FY25.
+Additional funding is allocated for firefighter turn out gear, the EpiPen program, Bomb Squad equipment replacement, and SCBA air bottle replacement.
 These investments will help keep our residents and their property protected, and will help promote Springfield as a safe destination for businesses and tourists.